mgbowman/openhab-addons/bundles/org.openhab.binding.unifi/README.md

 ## Supported Things

-* `controller` - An instance of the UniFi controller software
+* `controller` - An instance of the UniFi controller software managing the UniFi network
+* `site` - A site in the UniFi network
-* `wirelessClient` - Any wireless client connected to a UniFi wireless network
+* `wirelessClient` - A wireless client connected to the UniFi network
+* `wiredClient` - A wired client connected to the UniFi network

 ## Discovery